 When using a 1:2 ratio of quinoa to water, the cooked quinoa grains are typically around 1/4 to 1/3 inch in diameter.
 However, if you use a 1:1 ratio of quinoa to water, the grains may be smaller and have more of a delicate texture.

-See also How long to cook venison roast in crock pot
+See also How long to cook potatoes in crock pot on high

 It’s important to note that cooking times can also affect the size of cooked quinoa.
 Overcooking quinoa can result in mushy grains, while undercooking can lead to a chewy or crunchy texture.